angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 Underground Seas, one :card[Tropical Island] and one :card[Bayou] as your dual lands of choice.

-:::row{variant=pile}
+:::row{variant=centered}
 - Underground Sea
 - Tropical Island
 - Bayou
 :::

 The final land type to discuss (for this section) is your basic land count.
-Traditionally only two to three basics were run normally in a 2:1 ratio of Island to Swamp.
+Traditionally only two to three basics were run normally in a 2-1 ratio of Island to Swamp.
 More recently though some are opting to run only one of each, some only the Island and others (as mentioned above) are opting to run no basic lands at all.
 If you want to opt for a more control style build then you will